 Why am I unable to open a protected document when in “airplane mode”?

-The current version of Reader does not support opening documents while offline.
+The current version of Acrobat does not support opening documents while offline.